ege-erdogan/splitguard/README.md

-# SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning
+# Defense Mechanisms Against Training-Hijacking Attacks in Split Learning

 ## Abstract

-Distributed deep learning frameworks, such as *split learning*, have recently been proposed to enable a group of participants to collaboratively train a deep neural network without sharing their raw data.
-Split learning in particular achieves this goal by dividing a neural network between a client and a server so that the client computes the initial set of layers, and the server computes the rest.
-However, this method introduces a unique attack vector for a malicious server attempting to steal the client's private data: the server can direct the client model towards learning a task of its choice.
-With a concrete example already proposed, such training-hijacking attacks present a significant risk for the data privacy of split learning clients.
+Distributed deep learning frameworks enable more efficient and privacy-aware training of deep neural networks across multiple clients.
+Split learning achieves this by splitting a neural network between a client and a server such that the client computes the initial set of layers, and the server computes the rest.
+However, this method introduces a unique attack vector for a malicious server attempting to recover the client’s private inputs: the server can direct the client model towards learning any task of its choice, e.g. towards outputting easily invertible values.
+With a concrete example already proposed (Pasquini et al., ACM CCS ’21), such training-hijacking attacks present a significant risk for the data privacy of split learning clients.

-In this paper, we propose SplitGuard, a method by which a split learning client can detect whether it is being targeted by a training-hijacking attack or not.
-We experimentally evaluate its effectiveness, and discuss in detail various points related to its use.
-We conclude that SplitGuard can effectively detect training-hijacking attacks while minimizing the amount of information recovered by the adversaries.
+We propose two methods for a split learning client to detect if it is being targeted by a training-hijacking attack or not.
+We experimentally evaluate our methods’ effectiveness, compare them with other potential solutions, and discuss various points related to their use.
+Our conclusion is that by using the method that best suits their use case, split learning clients can consistently detect training-hijacking attacks and thus keep the information gained by the attacker at a minimum.

 https://arxiv.org/abs/2108.09052

-## Code

-The Jupyter notebook `splitguard.ipynb` contains a sample run of the SplitGuard protocol against an honest and a random-labeling server.

-## Cite Our Work
+## Cite Our Papers
 ```
 @inproceedings{10.1145/3559613.3563198,
 author = {Erdogan, Ege and K\"{u}p\c{c}\"{u}, Alptekin and Cicek, A. Ercument},